dxvo/Risk/README.md

 # UH COSC 4353 - Software Design Group Project

 **Description**:
  Implementing a Risk game.
-Description of the game is available at [Risk] (http://www.ultraboardgames.com/risk/index.php).
+Description of the game is available at [Risk](http://www.ultraboardgames.com/risk/index.php).
 The program should support  N={2,3,4,5,6} players.
 Program will prompt users to enter new actions (No GUI)

 **Language**: Java